Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Ensembling

-where $k_{max}$ is the maximum number of predictions considered per model and $\theta \in \mathbb{R}_{+}^{m \times k_{max}}$; we omit the dependence of $\texttt{score}$ and losses defined below on $\theta$ for clarity.
-In other words, a reactant set occurring on rank $k$ in the output of model $i$ is assigned score $\theta_{i, k}$, with the scores aggregated over the models.
-Intuitively, reactant sets that rank high across several models simultaneously will be assigned a larger score than those suggested only by a single model.
+where $k_{max}$ is maximum number of predictions considered per model and $\theta \in \mathbb{R}_{+}^{m \times k_{max}}$; we omit the dependence of $\texttt{score}$ and losses defined below on $\theta$ for clarity.
+In other words, reactant set predicted at rank $k$ by model $i$ is assigned score $\theta_{i, k}$, with scores summed across models.
+Intuitively, reactions ranking highly across several models will be assigned a larger score than those suggested by a single model.